binDebug3/FoldAndCutNetworks/README.md

 # Origami Network

-Origami Network is a novel neural network architecture designed to transform high-dimensional data with efficient learning and reduced computational complexity.
-Inspired by principles of geometric folding, this model employs a custom **fold layer** to reshape data through learned hyperplanes, allowing for non-linear transformations that improve training speed and convergence.
+Origami Network is a novel neural network architecture designed to transform high-dimensional data with efficient learning and reduced complexity.
+Inspired by principles of geometric folding, this model employs a custom **fold layer** to reshape data through learned hyperplanes, allowing for non-linear transformations that improve prediction speed and convergence.

 ## Table of Contents
 - [Overview](#overview)